 The Mouth of Manta Rays

-The mouth of the manta ray looks like a big cavernous cave, which can be intimidating: It’s so large and looks like it could just swallow you right up!
+The mouth of the manta ray looks like a big cavernous cave, which can be intimidating: It’s large and you might think it could swallow you up!

-Mantas can’t eat you, however, as they don’t have the ability to swallow anything other than plankton.
+Mantas cannot eat you, however, as they don’t have the ability to swallow anything other than plankton.
 They don’t even eat fish!

 If a fish inadvertently enters a manta’s mouth, the manta will quickly spit it out.